March 3 2014

 Vitamin supplements have been available for several decades and thousands of studies have been done with different one and different dosages.
 Yet, after all these years, the medical community still does not speak with one voice on the benefits and risks of supplementation.
-There are many doctors who recommend vitamin supplements to their patients while others think these pills are just a waste of money.
-This website reviews the benefits and risks of vitamins and presents the latest research studies.
+There are many doctors who recommend them to their patients while others think these pills are just a waste of money.
+This website reviews the benefits and risks and presents the latest research studies.

 Vitamin A supplements